Site connector version: 3.8

 Server Management

 The site connector server is an independent service.
 On Windows, this is installed as a Windows Service.
-On Linux, it should be started in the same way as core and controller, via a startup script or systemd, depending on the distribution of Linux that is used.
+On Linux, it should be started in the same way as core and controller, via systemd.

 Installation

-In all cases, you should undeploy and remove any existing Site Connector package, using the Service Manager, before installing this release.
+If a legacy Site Connector package is installed in the dataset, you should undeploy and remove it, using the Service Manager, before installing this release.

 Installing Site connector server on Windows